-To further understand the 80 Plus rating system, you first need to understand a little bit of how a computer power supply works.
+To understand these rating systems, you first need to understand a little bit of how a computer power supply works.

 Your computer’s components use DC (direct current) power.
 However, the power coming from the outlet that your computer is plugged into delivers AC (alternating current) power.